cakephp/chronos/docs/en/index.rst

 PHP only provides a single DateTime object.
 Representing calendar dates can be a bit awkward with this class as it includes timezones, and time components that don't really belong in the concept of a 'day'.
-Chronos provides a ``Date`` object that allows you to represent dates.
+Chronos provides ``ChronosDate`` that allows you to represent dates.
 The time and timezone for these objects is always fixed to ``00:00:00 UTC`` and all formatting/difference methods operate at the day resolution::